-- Title page: Include name of researcher(s), affiliations(s), address, email address, phone, and FAX numbers.
-Designate whether production or marketing research.
+- Title page: Include name of researcher(s), affiliation(s), address, email, phone, and fax numbers.

 - Rationale: Beginning on a separate page, the rationale for conducting the proposed research should be stated clearly.
 Relevant literature should be cited to demonstrate how the proposed research will contribute to the knowledge base and create benefits for growers.

 - Objectives: Objectives should be stated in logical sequence.

 - Procedure: Sufficient details of procedures should be given to allow the committee to evaluate the proposal.
 For field studies, a location and description of the site, soil type and cropping history would be useful.
 All proposals should contain a description of the experimental design, including the number of replications and proposed method of data analysis.

 - Timetable: A timetable should be included which details the project completion date and anticipated submission of the final report.
 If funding is for multiple years, the researcher should provide dates when progress will be given.

 - Budget: The budget should contain a list of expenditures detailed as to plant material, labor, supplies and maintenance, equipment and other miscellaneous costs.
 The committee looks favorably upon projects which are considered worthy by other institutions.

 - Cooperative agreement: Each proposal must contain the signatures of chairman of the department, the dean of the college, or the head of the division, or some other verification that the proposal has been reviewed by the institution.
 Proposals will be accepted from universities and institutions in the U.S., Canada, and Mexico.
 Recipients of multiple year funding (if such funding is available) agree to provide the NABG Research Foundation with annual progress reports.